Namespaces are an organization tool in the .NET framework that allows us to group classes and other related programming elements under the same name.

-Namespaces allow us to avoid naming conflicts between different elements.
+Namespaces help prevent naming conflicts between different elements.
 For example, imagine two libraries that use the same name Client

 .
 With namespaces, we avoid conflict and ambiguity.